 By far the most environmentally friendly way to get to school.
 Even if you live farther away, we encourage you to park either somewhere along one of our walking school bus routes, or at least two blocks from school and start walking from there.

 Countless studies list the benefits of walking to school.
 Not only does it improve concentration, helps the kids with the ability to sit,listen and retain the knowledge they learned, surprisingly, it also helps kids with a positive attitude towards school, increases creativity, and improves confidence as they can always find their way back home.
 Try it out!
-True, it requires some effort at the beginning but as soon as the habit is built, you will see the true benefits.
-Roy Cloud participates in several district/county/international events throughout the school year – often there are prizes too!
-Try them out!!
+True, it requires some effort at the beginning to get organized in the morning, and may also require leaving home 5 minutes earlier than when taking the car, but seriously 5 minutes considering all of these benefits, how should this be a problem?

 - Walking @ Roy Cloud – School Buses and Routes